 And the last technique to make a piano sound huge is to use some kind of stereo widener.
 These tools help you to transform mono sound into stereo.

-A free, simple, and great stereo widener tool I can recommend is Wider by Infected Mushroom.
+A free, simple, and great stereo widener tool I can recommend is Wider by Polyverse.
 I have used this plugin on many songs and it sounds and works great.
 You just control the amount of width and that’s it.

 There are other great tools to create width in a mix.
 But it shouldn’t be complicated.
 You just need to add a stereo feel to the sound.
 No advanced features are required.